 .1 Law enforcement authorities of the United States must always treat foreign diplomatic and consular personnel with respect and with due regard for the privileges and immunities to which they are entitled under international law.
 However, appropriate caution on the part of law enforcement authorities should never escalate into a total "hands off" attitude in connection with criminal law enforcement actions involving diplomats.
 Diplomatic immunity precludes arrest or detention, prosecution, entering of residences, or subpoena.
 However, reasonable constraints may be applied in emergency circumstances involving self-defense, public safety, or prevention of serious criminal acts.
 Further, allegations of serious crimes should be fully investigated to the maximum permissible extent.
 Diplomatic immunity applies only to diplomatic agents, members of their administrative and technical staff, and to recognized family members.
-Members of a diplomat's service staff, consular employees, and other lower level employees do not enjoy diplomatic immunity.
+Members of a diplomatic immunity.
 When doubt exists regarding an individual's immunity, the Department of State Diplomatic Security Command Center can provide verification at 866-217-2089 Additional information can be found in the publication Diplomatic and Consular Immunity: Guidance for Law